Ford begins probe into whether gas mileage was overstated

 "At Ford, we believe that trust in our brand is earned by acting with integrity and transparency," Kim Pittel, the company's vice president for environment and safety engineering, said Thursday.
 "We have a process for looking at how we perform and behave in our broad and complex company."

-The U.S. Environmental Protection Agency and the California Air Resources Board, which monitor emissions and mileage, have been informed of the probe, the company said.
-Messages were left Thursday seeking comment from both agencies.
+The U.S. Environmental Protection Agency and the California Air Resources Board, which monitor emissions and mileage, have been informed of the probe, according to the company.

 Advertisement